Pei-mao/ContainerWorld/OllamaLLM/README.md

 bash Ollama_script.sh
 ```

-This script will list available Ollama models and run specified models, such as `Llama-3-Taiwan-8B-Instruct-gguf` and `Llama-3-Taiwan-70B-Instruct-gguf`.
+This script will list available Ollama models and run specified models, such as `Llama-3-Taiwan-8B-Instruct-gguf` and `Llama-3-Taiwan-70B-Instruct-gguf`, which are Hugging Face models.

 ## Visual Overview